Skip to main content

 Internship programs are offered four times per year:

-• One summer-intensive program (11 weeks) from June to August
+• One summer-intensive program (11 weeks); June – August at RUSH University Medical Center.

-The residency is a yearlong program that begins in September (after Labor Day).
+The hospital-based residency is a yearlong program that begins in September (after Labor Day) at RUSH University Medical Center.

 Clinical Pastoral Education (CPE) Faculty